ParnaKundu/Amazon_Vine_Analysis/README.md

 59.09 % of the Vines review are 5 stars whereas 53.64 % of the non-Vines reviews are 5 stars.
 Since the Vines percentage is quite close to that of the non-Vines, it can be concluded that there is no bias for reviews in the Vines program.
 In this case, the population for Vines review is considerable smaller in comparison to the non-Vines review.

-Since the sample of Vines review is considerably smaller, all non-zero votes can be taken into the analysis to detrmine the percentage of 5 star reviews.
+Since the sample of Vines review is considerably smaller, all non-zero votes can be taken into the analysis to determine the percentage of 5 star reviews.

+In addition, similar analysis can be done for each 'star rating' so we can compare how all the products are rated, not just the 5-star ratings.